 Priligy is a selective serotonin reuptake inhibitor designed to treat premature ejaculation in men.

-The effectiveness of Priligy in the treatment of premature ejaculation was established in five double-blind clinical tests with a placebo control, in which a total of 6081 patients were randomized.
+The effectiveness of Dapoxetine (main active ingredient in Priligy) in the treatment of premature ejaculation was established in five double-blind clinical tests with a placebo control, in which a total of 6081 patients were randomized.

-The drug is available in tablets with dosages of 30 mg, 60 mg and 90 mg of the active substance dapoxetine.
+The drug is available in tablets with doses of 30 mg, 60 mg and 90 mg of the active substance dapoxetine.

 Priligy/Dapoxetine Online prices